wearewiredin/wired-in-blog/downloads.md

 <p style="text-aling:center"><a class="downloadButton" href="https://s3-us-west-2.amazonaws.com/wired-in/Wired+In.zip" download="Wired In">Download Mac App</a> <a class="downloadButton" href="https://s3-us-west-2.amazonaws.com/wired-in/Wired+In.zip" download="Wired In">Download Windows App</a></p>

+### Presets

+You can create custom sign statuses for easy switching.
+Each status can have a unique (or even shared color).
+Statuses have an assigned emoji.
+That way when your status posts to Slack, or another webhook, it can post the name and emoji.

 ### Shortcuts

-You can create custom sign statuses, and control them very easily with hotkey shortcuts.
+Power control your sign quickly and easily with hotkey shortcuts.
 Every color can have it's own shortcut key, and you can have a separate shortcut key for turning the sign off.

 ![Control with shortcuts](/assets/settings.png)